 The deadline for receipt of secondary school applications in Oxfordshire is 31 October 2019

-From 05 September 2019 parents of children born between 01 September 2008 and 31 August 2009 (inclusive) need to apply online for secondary school places at www.oxfordshire.gov.uk/secondaryadmissions
+Parents of children born between 01 September 2008 and 31 August 2009 (inclusive) only have a few days left to apply online for secondary school places at www.oxfordshire.gov.uk/secondaryadmissions

 On request, paper application forms will also be available from Oxfordshire schools and County Hall in Oxford.
 However, parents are strongly advised to apply online for efficiency and security.